Septoria Leaf Spot of Tomato

 Pest Management Fact Sheet #5088

-The disease is usually first seen in early to mid-August when the foliage has become sufficiently dense to restrict air movement within the canopy.
-After canopy closure the humidity remains high and any free water on leaf surfaces tends to dry more slowly.
+The disease usually begins to be seen in early to mid-August when the foliage has become sufficiently dense, restricting air movement within the canopy.
+After canopy closure, the humidity remains high, and any free water on leaf surfaces tends to dry more slowly.
 Infection can occur when the relative humidity has been at 100% for more than 48 hours.
-These conditions are cumulative, however, and can be spread over several days.
-The optimal temperature range for Septoria is between 68 and 77ºF.
-The disease usually starts on the lowest leaves where the humidity tends to be the highest and where the fungal spores are most likely to land.
+These conditions are cumulative and can be spread over several days.
+The optimal temperature range for Septoria is between 68°F and 77°F. The disease usually starts on the lowest leaves where the humidity tends to be the highest and where the fungal spores are most likely to land.

-Septoria survives the winter on infected plant debris including tomato and related plants.
-The fungus may also be transmitted by infected seed and spores can be present around growing facilities such as greenhouses, cold frames, flats, etc..
-Where spores have survived the winter, initial infections may begin early in the year.
-Otherwise, the fungus will not sporulate below 59oF which delays the onset of infections.
-The spores are splashed by rain, blown by the wind, or carried by insects and other animals (including man) and once the initial infections have started the fungus can produce new spores which rapidly increases the rate at which the disease spreads.
+Septoria survives the winter on infected plant debris, including tomato and related plants.
+The fungus may also be transmitted by infected seed and spores can be present around growing facilities such as greenhouses, cold frames, flats, etc. Where spores have survived the winter, initial infections may begin early in the year.
+Otherwise, infection is delayed due to the fungus not sporulation below 59°F. Spores are splashed by rain, blown by the wind, or carried by insects and other animals (including humans) and once the initial infection as started the fungus can produce new spores which rapidly increases the rate at which the disease spreads.

-- Use disease-free seed or if the seed is suspect use a hot water treatment (122ºF for 25 min.).
+- Use disease-free seed or if the seed is suspect use a hot water treatment (122°F for 25 min.).
 This practice may reduce seed viability.

-- Remove and destroy crop refuse at the end of the season.
-Where this is not practical, plow the refuse into the soil at the end of the season which will promote rapid breakdown by soil micro-organisms.
+- Remove and destroy crop debris at the end of the season.
+Where this is not practical, plow the plant into the soil at the end of the season which will promote rapid breakdown by soil micro-organisms.

-- Practice rotation (3 years) to non-susceptible crops.
-The most effective rotations will also try to exclude susceptible weeds.
+- Practice rotation to non-susceptible crops for three years.
+The most effective rotations will also try to exclude susceptible weeds like nightshade (Solanaceae), jimson weed (Datura stramonium), and horse nettle (Solanum carolinense).

 - Promote good air circulation by spacing plants properly.